Please click here for a Word document containing all suggested Genetics and Genomics courses for the 2013-2014 academic year.

-Students primarily interested in Molecular and Genetic Epidemiology should consider courses from our PMAGE sequence.
+Students primarily interested in Genetic Epidemiology and Statistical Genetics should consider courses from our PGSG sequence.

 EPI249 (Molecular Biology for Epidemiologists), taught by Dr. Immaculata De Vivo, offers an overview of fundamental molecular biology concepts and techniques commonly used in the laboratory and in epidemiological research.
 During the term, we will cover a broad range of topics including — but not limited to — the mechanisms and regulatory processes involved in different steps of the central dogma of molecular biology, how cellular mechanisms go awry and how these cells can be repaired, Mendelian and non-Mendelian genetics, meiosis, mitosis, and both novel and classical molecular techniques.
 This course is geared towards individuals with diverse backgrounds, and prior molecular biology experience is not required.
 In fact, this course will be of most interest to those who have not taken a recent college-level course in molecular biology, or equivalent.